OivaLauk/wane-chatbot/README.md

 1. Make sure you have done all of the steps in the installation and usage section.
 2. cd into your project directory.
 3. Run `npm run clean-build` in your terminal.
-4. Locate the executable, the terminal will tell you where it was compiled after finishing but it should be in the `src-tauri/target/x86_64-pc-windows-msvc/release` folder.
+4. Locate the executable, the terminal will tell you where it was compiled after finishing.

 ## License
 MIT License